kevinkuns/qlance/documentation/matlab_engine.md

 >>> sys.path
 ```
 In the first case of the base environment, `~/anaconda3/lib/python3.7/site-packages` should be one of the entries.
-In the second case of an environment named `pytickle`, `~/anaconda3/envs/pytickle/lib/python3.7/site-packages` should be one of the entries.
+In the second case of an environment named `qlance`, `~/anaconda3/envs/qlance/lib/python3.7/site-packages` should be one of the entries.
 If the paths are slightly different, change the paths specified by `prefix` by analogy.